Great Military Heroes of World War Two : Oddball the Tank Commander

 Towards battle that is, if not actually engaging as such, since his men were holding a defensive rearguard action decided unilaterally after their Captain got his head blown-off.
 Chief engineer Moriarity had even adapted their tank to go faster in reverse so that "we can get out quicker than we came in" as Oddball put it.
 But their reluctance to get into trouble was about to change.

-Ride of the Kalvyries
+Ride of the War-Wearies

 However as a real dude of the 1960s he had music wherever he went and it was cowboy music.
-But not for he the thunderous strains of Wagner as beloved of General Kilgore in 'Apocalypse Now' as the helicopters reigned fire from above.
+Not for he the thunderous strains of Wagner as beloved of General Kilgore in 'Apocalypse Now' as the helicopters reigned fire from above.
 No!
 Oddball loved a little Country and Western backed up by a syncopated beat from the business end of a 76 mm shell.
 That was at least one aspect of the US military that was ahead of its time.
 They went metric.

-Sergeant Oddball also had that hippy drawl punctuating his sentences with colourful vocabulary such as "baby!" "dig it", and "yeah man!" as he floated languidly through the fire and flame of total war.
+Sergeant Oddball also had that hippy drawl punctuating his sentences with colourful vocabulary such as "baby!", "dig it", and "yeah man!" as he floated languidly through the fire and flame of total war.
 In fact when we first encounter our protagonist he's enjoying some free love with an army groupie.
 You can't take life too seriously and there's always time for some R&R.

 There was also always time for sitting out in the afternoon sun and sampling the fruits of the vine from the French locals.
 Plus eating cheese and catching some rays to while away those lazy days.

-And that kind of confident and reassuring leadership was what was needed when Kelly came calling.
+And that kind of confident and reassuring leadership was needed when Kelly came calling.
 A secret mission was on offer that would change the course of the war.
 Perhaps not for Eisenhower but certainly for the rag-tag band they assembled to plunge behind enemy lines.

 His immediate sidekick Moriarity, however, couldn't be easily mollified by "Will you knock it off with all them negative waves" as the mechanic complained endlessly about the danger in their special mission.
 But Oddball was a New Age traveller in touch with the sprititual.